alinex/node-exec/README.md

 The `group` area can be used to define some server groups. commands which should be executed in a group will be run on one server of the group.
 Which one will be decided based on load balancing.

+To use one of these send it's name (key) or that of an group as `remote` parameter in the constructor.

 Setup Execution